 Related Reading: An Overview Of Stages Of Guilt After Cheating

-“Thus, the best option for couples is to focus on their relationship.
-If there is temptation outside their marriage, it’s healthy to acknowledge but not act on it and to identify situations that can make them more vulnerable to choosing to have affairs.
-Invariably, when people have strong personal and relationship boundaries, positive self-esteem and respect and trust in their spouses, the chances of cheating are less.”
+Gopa, “It’s possible that cheating was a symptom of something amiss in your primary relationship/marriage.
+However, it’s important to remember that relationships invariably go through their share of highs and lows but cheating is not the way to deal with the rough patches.
+The best option is to focus on your relationship.
+If there is temptation, it’s healthy to acknowledge but not act on it and to identify situations that can make them more vulnerable to choosing to have affairs.
+Invariably, when people have strong personal and relationship boundaries, positive self-esteem, mutual respect, and trust, the chances of cheating are less.”

 To forgive yourself for cheating and not telling isn’t easy.
 You’re carrying a lot of negative feelings and it’s possible they will spill over into other aspects of your life too.
 It’s also a fine balance between taking full accountability for your actions and constantly punishing yourself for what you did.
 You’ll also need to make the decision of whether you want to continue with your marriage or relationship, or if your cheating was just one symptom of several underlying problems in the relationship.